ni/nilrt-docs/docs/source/cross_compile/config_vs_code.rst

       set(toolchainpath C:/build/<toolchain version>/arm/sysroots)

+   .. note:: For toolchain versions 2026Q3 and later, the `toolchainpath` is `C:/build/<toolchain version>/armv7-a/sysroots`.

 4. Next, configure the compilers for both C and C++.
 CMake will automatically decide which compiler to used based on the files being compiled for a given project.